SafeMoon (SAFEMOON) Market Cap Tops $2.80 Million

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-SafeMoon was first traded on February 28th, 2021.
+SafeMoon launched on February 28th, 2021.
 SafeMoon’s total supply is 562,038,999,794,589 tokens and its circulating supply is 561,957,438,051,330 tokens.
-The official message board for SafeMoon is safemoon.medium.com.
-SafeMoon’s official website is safemoon.net.
+The official website for SafeMoon is safemoon.net.
+SafeMoon’s official Twitter account is @safemoon and its Facebook page is accessible here.
 The Reddit community for SafeMoon is https://reddit.com/r/safemoon and the currency’s Github account can be viewed here.
-SafeMoon’s official Twitter account is @safemoon and its Facebook page is accessible here.
+SafeMoon’s official message board is safemoon.medium.com.

-It is usually not currently possible to buy alternative cryptocurrencies such as SafeMoon directly using US dollars.
-Investors seeking to acquire SafeMoon should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy SafeMoon using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as SafeMoon directly using U.S. dollars.
+Investors seeking to acquire SafeMoon should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SafeMoon using one of the exchanges listed above.

 Receive News & Updates for SafeMoon Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SafeMoon and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.